POSITIVE BEHAVIOR PRINCIPLES

 Want to dive deeper?

-Check out the Positive Behavior Principles Resource Bundle that allows you to take the explore the lessons taught in the picture book further.
+Check out the Positive Behavior Principles Resource Bundle that allows you to take the explore the lessons taught in the book further.
 The downloadable Resource Bundle includes:

 - Reflection Questions for prior to and after reading the book